MaxF12/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 ## Motivation and Use Cases {#motivation}

 DORMS provides a framework that can be extended to publish supplemental information about multicast traffic in a globally discoverable manner.
-This supplemental information is sometimes needed by entities engaged in delivery or processing of the traffic to handle the traffic according to their requirements.
+This supplemental information may be needed by entities involved in the delivery or processing of the traffic to ensure it is handled in accordance with their operational or policy requirements.

 Detailing the specifics of all known possible extensions is out of scope for this document except to note that a range of possible use cases are expected and they may be supported by a variety of different future extensions.
 But a few example use cases are provided below for illustration.

 ### Provisioning and Oversubscription Protection

 One use case for DORMS is when a network that is capable of forwarding multicast traffic may need to take provisioning actions or make admission control decisions based on the expected bitrate of the traffic in order to prevent oversubscription of constrained devices in the network.
+In such a case, the network in question could learn these bitrates from the metadata provided by DORMS.
 {{I-D.draft-ietf-mboned-cbacc}} defines some DORMS extensions to support this use case.

 ### Authentication

 Another use case for DORMS is providing information for use in authenticating the multicast traffic before accepting it for forwarding by a network device, or for processing by a receiving application.
-{{I-D.draft-ietf-mboned-ambi}} defines some DORMS extensions to support this use case.
+As DORMS metadata is transmitted over a secure and authenticated connection, it can act as a security anchor for data required to verify the authenticity of multicast packets. {{I-D.draft-ietf-mboned-ambi}} defines some DORMS extensions to support this use case.

 ### Content Description

 Another use case for DORMS is describing the contents carried by a multicast traffic channel.
 The content description could include information about the protocols or applications that can be used to consume the traffic, or information about the media carried (e.g. information based on the Dublin Core Metadata Element Set {{RFC5013}}), or could make assertions about the legal status of the traffic within specific contexts.

-## Channel Discovery

-DORMS provides a method for clients to fetch metadata about (S,G)s that are already known to the clients.
-In general, a DORMS client might learn of an (S,G) by any means, so describing all possible methods a DORMS client might use to discover a set of (S,G)s for which it wants metadata is out of scope for this document.

-But for example, a multicast receiver application that is a DORMS client might learn about an (S,G) by getting signals from inside the application logic, such as a selection made by a user, or a scheduled API call that reacts to updates in a library provided by a service operator.

-As another example, an on-path router that’s a DORMS client might instead learn about an (S,G) by receiving a PIM message or an IGMP or MLD membership report indicating a downstream client has tried to subscribe to an (S,G).
-Such a router might use information learned from the DORMS metadata to make an access control decision about whether to propagate the join futher upstream in the network.

-Other approaches for learning relevant (S,G)s could be driven by monitoring a route reflector to discover channels that are being actively forwarded, for a purpose such as monitoring network health.

 ## Notes for Contributors and Reviewers